-Three data sources have been used for the financial summary.
+Three data sources were used for the financial summaries provided below.

-- The Town's proposed 2022-2031 Capital Plan includes proposed asset renewals and upgrades already identified by the Town.
-Upgrade projects include upsizing and improvements of existing assets as well as new assets to support growth.
-This proposed Capital Plan is currently being reviewed and has not been approved by Council yet. - The forecasted renewal of existing assets from the state of infrastructure analysis in each service area AMP is included for comparison purposes with the Town's proposed 2022-2031 Capital Plan.
+- 1. The Town's proposed 2022-2031 Capital Plan includes proposed asset renewals and upgrades already identified by the Town.
+Upgrade projects include upsizing and improvements of existing assets as well as new assets to support growth. - The forecasted renewal of existing assets from the state of infrastructure analysis in each service area AMP is included for comparison purposes with the Town's proposed 2022-2031 Capital Plan.
 The state of infrastructure asset renewal forecasts are based on the current asset inventory and estimated remaining service life for each asset. - 3.
 The forecasted operational costs were sourced from the 2021 Operational Budget.